PTE Word of the Week: ‘Mitigate’ and how to use it for a higher score

 What it means

-To mitigate something is to reduce how serious, painful or damaging it is — without necessarily removing it completely.
+To mitigate something is to reduce how serious, painful or damaging it is, without necessarily removing it completely.
 You mitigate a risk, an effect, a consequence or damage.
 The noun is mitigation (“flood-mitigation measures”).

 Why it scores in PTE

-PTE's automated scorer rewards a precise, varied vocabulary and well-linked ideas — the Vocabulary and Written/Oral Discourse traits.
+PTE's automated scorer rewards a precise, varied vocabulary and well-linked ideas: the Vocabulary and Written/Oral Discourse traits.
 A word like “mitigate” does more work than “reduce” or “make less bad”: it's exact, academic and natural in the cause-and-effect sentences essays and Describe Image answers are built on.
 Used correctly, it lifts your range without sounding forced.
+Our guide to linking words for PTE covers the connectors that support the same discourse trait.

 Collocations to memorise

-- mitigate the effects / impact of — “steps to mitigate the effects of climate change”
+- mitigate the effects / impact of: “steps to mitigate the effects of climate change”

-- mitigate the risk of — “regular testing mitigates the risk of failure”
+- mitigate the risk of: “regular testing mitigates the risk of failure”

 - mitigate the damage / consequences